AndrewComeloff/CollapseView/README.md

 * `setContentViews(List<View> list)` - Set views to main content.
 Who can collapse.
 * `setContentView(View view)` - Set view to main content.
 Who can collapse.
 * `addContentView(View view)` - Add view to main content.
 Who can collapse.
 * `setBackgroundHeaderColDraw(Drawable background)` - Set background for header.
-When content is collapse.
-Param background The Drawable to use as the background, or null to remove the background.
+When content is collapse. @param background The Drawable to use as the background, or null to remove the background.
 * `setBackgroundHeaderColColor(int color)` - Sets the background color for header.
-When content is collapse.
-Color the color of the background.
+When content is collapse. @param color the color of the background.
 * `setBackgroundHeaderColRes(int resid)` - Set the background header when items hided to a given resource.
 The resource should refer to a Drawable object or 0 to remove the background.
-When content is collapse.
-Param resid The identifier of the resource.
+When content is collapse. @param resid The identifier of the resource.
 * `setBackgroundHeaderExpDraw(Drawable background)` - Set background for header.
-When content is expand.
-Param background The Drawable to use as the background, or null to remove the background.
+When content is expand. @param background The Drawable to use as the background, or null to remove the background.
 * `setBackgroundHeaderExpColor(int color)` - Sets the background color for header.
-When content is expand.
-Color the color of the background.
+When content is expand. @param color the color of the background.
 * `setBackgroundHeaderExpRes(int resid)` - Set the background header when items hided to a given resource.
 The resource should refer to a Drawable object or 0 to remove the background.
-When content is expand.
-Param resid The identifier of the resource.
+When content is expand. @param resid The identifier of the resource.
 * `setBackgroundItemsDraw(Drawable background)` - Set background for items(collapsing). @param background The Drawable to use as the background, or null to remove the background.
 * `setBackgroundItemsColor(int color)` - Sets the background color for items(collapsing). @param color the color of the background.
 * `setBackgroundItemsRes(int resid)` - Set the background to a given resource.
 The resource should refer to a Drawable object or 0 to remove the background. @param resid The identifier of the resource.